All Products

 Query string

-When a point of presence (POP) generates a cache key for a request, the POP removes the question mark (?) and query strings that follow the question mark (?), such as user identity and access source, from the request URL.
+You can specify whether points of presence (POPs) ignore the question mark (?) and the query string that follows the question mark (?) in a request URL before cache keys are generated.
+The query string includes information such as user identity and originating IP addresses.
 This increases the cache hit ratio and accelerates page loading.

 Sort query strings